PSMRI/AMRIT-DevOps/amrit-local-setup/README.md

 - MySQL Instance: `localhost:3306`
 - Redis Instance: `localhost:6379`
+- Mongo Instance: `localhost:27017`

-**Important:** If these services are already running on your host machine, stop the local MySQL and Redis instances before proceeding.
+**Important:** If these services are already running on your host machine, stop the local MySQL, Mongo and Redis instances before proceeding.

 **Note:** Before proceeding: